 One trigger button must be capable of being activated by the driver.
 Once the trigger is activated the system must begin to record audio data.
 The system will continue to record audio until the same trigger is activated again.
-The second activation of the trigger must result in the cessation of audio recording (e.g. a button could be pressed to begin audio recording, i.e. the trigger, which could for example be a button, would be pressed to begin audio recording, pressing the button again would stop audio recording).
-The second trigger button must be capable of being activated by the passengers in the vehicle independently of the driver.
+The second activation of the trigger must result in the cessation of audio recording (e.g. a button could be pressed to begin audio recording, i.e. the trigger, which could for example be a button, would be pressed to begin audio recording, pressing the button again would stop audio recording). independently of the driver.
 Once the trigger is activated the system must begin to record audio data.
 The system will continue to record audio until the same trigger is activated again.
 The second activation of the trigger must result in the cessation of audio recording (i.e. the trigger, which could for example be a button, would be pressed to begin audio recording, pressing the button again would stop audio recording).
 Both audio activation triggers must be independent of each other - this means that audio recording can only be deactivated by means of the same trigger (driver or passenger) that was used to activate the audio recording.
 1.18 The audio playback, when triggered, shall be in 'real time' and synchronised with the images that are captured.
 1.19 Digital sampling of the audio signal must exceed 8KHz